mstoelen/GummiSkin/README.md

 # GummiSkin
 Repository for the GummiSkin project.
-A robust and light-weight robot skin(?)
+A robust and lightweight robot skin(?)

 A sidekick of the GummiArm project: http://mstoelen.github.io/GummiArm/